Our Goals

 The eye acts as a camera and the brain interprets what is being seen but, as sight is lost, the brain is left with nothing to interpret.
 Instead of quietening down, it fires up and creates its own images.

-insects, rodents, reptiles, buildings, vehicles, fire, water or whole scenes.
+The images can be simple ones, like coloured blobs, musical notes or geometrical patterns, to more complex hallucinations of people, animals, plants,insects, rodents, reptiles, buildings, vehicles, fire, water or whole scenes.
 If images of people are seen, they are often in costume of some sort, with hats or headdresses – e.g. Edwardian, Medieval, Middle Eastern or Military.

 People are usually aware that the hallucinations are not real because the images are sharp and clear, as opposed to the person’s vision.
 Some people have recurring hallucinations while others see different images each time.
 The images can occur frequently or occasionally and can be made worse by stress, isolation, fever, certain medications and other conditions.